 Unlike SQL databases, NoSQL database systems were initially developed as open source, with almost all of them now having an enterprise option available.
 Open source allows for a large community of supporters who contribute to the database, which increases innovation and the variety of solutions it addresses.
 Having an open source option means that developers can quickly and easily try new NoSQL databases at no cost.

 Redis is an open source, in-memory key-value data structure store, which can be used as a database, cache, or message broker.
-It’s a NoSQL database.
-Redis Enterprise is based on open source Redis and is also a NoSQL database but also includes vital functionality to make it enterprise-hardened and includes Redis support.
+Redis Enterprise is based on Redis open source and is a NoSQL database but also includes vital functionality to make it enterprise-hardened, with the inclusion of Redis support.
 Redis Enterprise is infinitely and linearly scalable, has 5-9s high availability, and can be easily geo-distributed.
-Open source Redis is entirely compatible with Redis Enterprise.
+Redis open source is entirely compatible with Redis Enterprise.

 With the start of Web 2.0, the creation of various data types exploded, and the price of storage significantly dropped, causing the challenges associated with maintaining and accessing data to shift.
 Relational databases, consisting of rows and columns, were designed for structured data requiring complex analysis and operations of often connected data.